 The program follows the XDG specification, so you can adjust placement of config files by environment variables XDG_CONFIG_HOME or XDG_CONFIG_DIRS.
+On Windows APPDATA directory is preferred location for the configuration file.

 Following settings can be configured in the [weblate] section (you can customize this by --config-section):